WORCESTER, Mass. – After a disappointing summer at Indian lake, the city of Worcester, the Indian Lake

 the efforts of the watershed association, residents and businesses around the lake as well as the City Manager and staff.
 “The lake plays such an integral part to this area, its residents and to the city as a whole” according to Councilor Economou.
 “We must do what we can to preserve and improve this precious resource”.

 Out of those meetings have come a number of long- and short-term action steps to address the conditions that led to this summer’s closure.
 “Indian Lake is a true treasure, a summer haven for people young and old across the city,” said City Manager Augustus.
 “The city of Worcester is committed to doing everything possible to protect its future.”
-Indian Lake, like indian lake 3many urban waterways, has suffered from the negative effects of development.
+Indian Lake, like many urban waterways, has suffered from the negative effects of development.
 Nutrients derived from phosphorus in fertilizers and detergents, runoff from unprotected development, oil, sand and salt from parking lots and streets enter the storm drains throughout the watershed reach the lake.

 City Manager Augustus has pledged funding to conduct a sediment analysis that will determine the extent of nutrient filled sediment in the lake as well as design and permitting in preparation for sediment removal.
 The city will also increase frequency of bacteria testing of water at lake inlets.
 The watershed association and the city are working with Representatives O’Day and Mahoney to seek funding for dredging at key locations.
 The association has already sought and received grants over the years that have helped to reduce the flow of nutrients negatively impacting the lake.